Particular/docs.particular.net/nservicebus/outbox/index.md

 ### What extra tables does NHibernate Outbox persistence create

-To keep track of duplicate messages, the NHibernate implementation of Outbox requires the creation of two additional tables in the database: `OutboxRecord` and `OutboxOperation`.
+To keep track of duplicate messages, the NHibernate implementation of Outbox requires the creation of `OutboxRecord` table.

 ### How long are the deduplication records kept